 CSSW 914 Doctoral Seminar II 3 Credits This course is a continuation of CSSW 913.
 It is designed to help students understand and apply various research methods they may use to collect and analyze data for conducting their research.
-CSSW 920 3 Credits Organizational Development This course is designed to enable students to understand and apply various theories of planned change in different organizational settings.
+CSSW 920 Organizational Development 3 Credits This course is designed to enable students to understand and apply various theories of planned change in different organizational settings.
 Recognizing that organizations are organic living systems, the roles and competencies of leaders who seek to develop more effective organizations are explored.
 Primary attention is given to nonprofit human service organizations.
-CSSW 921 3 Credits Planned Change in Complex Organizations This course is designed to examine the theory and language of complex organizations and to better understand why human service organizations may be viewed as such.
+CSSW 921 Planned Change in Complex Organizations 3 Credits This course is designed to examine the theory and language of complex organizations and to better understand why human service organizations may be viewed as such.
 There is no doubt that the environments in which human service organizations operate have become considerably more complex.
 The communities served by these organizations, especially urban and suburban, continue to experience major socio-demographic change.
-CSSW 930 3 Credits Critique and Analysis of Managerial Theories agencies.

-CSSW 931 Administration in Human Service Organizations 3 Credits

-This course builds on CSSW 930 and is designed to help students strengthen their managerial skills and acquire new skills that will enable them to function more competently as managers, and administrators of human service organizations.
+CSSW 930 Critique and Analysis of Managerial Theories 3 Credits This course provides a critique and analysis of various administrative and managerial theories, principles and concepts.
+It establishes a framework for assessing the potential applicability of selected managerial theories in human service agencies.
+CSSW 931 Administration in Human Service Organizations 3 Credits This course builds on CSSW 930 and is designed to help students strengthen their managerial skills and acquire new skills that will enable them to function more competently as managers, and administrators of human service organizations.